nostr-resources/nostr-resources.github.io/index.md

 Your keys are your identity.
 You can think of your public key (`npub...`) as your username and your private key (`nsec...`) as your password.

-Keys exist in two formats, `hex` and the above mentioned `npub/nsec`.
-You can use this tool to convert between the two formats: https://github.com/rot13maxi/key-convertr [^fn-keys]
+Keys exist in two formats, `hex` and the above mentioned npub/nsec.
+You can use a [key converter tool](https://github.com/rot13maxi/key-convertr)[^fn-keys] to convert between the two formats:

-[^fn-keys]: There's also https://damus.io/key/ but DO NOT use it for private key conversions.
+[^fn-keys]: There's also the [damus.io/key](https://damus.io/key/) but DO NOT use it for private key conversions.
 Don't paste your private key into websites.
 Just don't.

 ⚠️ **DO NOT PASTE YOUR PRIVATE KEYS INTO WEBSITES**[^fn-xss]